 - Remove from the oven and cool.
 (The granola may seem soft to the touch, but it will harden more as it cools.)

 - Once cooled, break into pieces.
 Make your clusters as big or as small as you'd like.

 - When flattening the mixture before baking, don't flatten too much or it will burn but flatten enough so it's not too thick.
 If it's too thick, the clusters turn out soft and not crunchy.
 You want it to be about 1/4 of an inch thick.
 When pressing down, the mixture may not fill out your cookie sheet, that's OK.
-Click here to see how mine looked before I put it in the oven.
+See image of granola in the pan above.